TonyMooori/SimpleLisp/README.md

 # SimpleLisp
-Simple implementation of Lisp by Rust
+Simple implementation of Lisp by Rust.
+This lisp is a implementation of [mal](https://github.com/kanaka/mal).